Table of Contents

 Monitoring multiple environments/locations

-- No access or permission issues, provided each location/environment can be granted the ability to send outbound data.
+- No access or permission issues are provided each location/environment can be granted the ability to send outbound data.

 - Every environment can use whatever setup they like for monitoring or generating their metrics, no need for a specialist in each development team.

-- There may also be a need to restrict outbound traffic generally for security compliance, which can interfere with sending datapoints to an endpoint outside the network.
-These issue can both be handled by using local carbon-c-relay or statsd servers, which would also reduce the number of places that needed to be reconfigured, but increase the number of different services to maintain.
+- There may also be a need to restrict outbound traffic generally for security compliance, which can interfere with sending data points to an endpoint outside the network.
+These issues can both be handled by using local carbon-c-relay or statsd servers, which would also reduce the number of places that needed to be reconfigured, but increase the number of different services to maintain.